 That’s the situation regarding the uplands.
 There’s no justification for allowing grazing in riparian areas whatsoever – using HRM or any other scheme.

-Unfortunately, however, there are still private land managers that are so desperate that they’re willing to try HRM anyway.
+Unfortunately, however, there are still ranch managers that are so desperate that they’re willing to try HRM anyway.
 One of these people, for example, is William Burnidge, director of the grazing management program for the Nature Conservancy.
 This well-known conservation organization claims to always “use the best available conservation science and a science-based rigor.”
 But their financial need to make money on the ranches they’ve purchased has led them to help ranchers implement HRM schemes on the grazing lands they manage.
-In other words, the Nature Conservancy is promoting junk science and calling it collaboration.
+In other words, the Nature Conservancy is embracing junk science and calling it collaboration.
 Sad.

 Liked this post?
 Follow this blog to get more.